clinic in 30 Seconds

 Common Errors

-• Misplacing the stress on the second syllable
+• Misplacing stress: Some learners might incorrectly stress the second syllable.

 Difficulty Rating